Detectives Turn Tables On Scammers Who Thought They'd Conned Bergen County Grandma

-Two gutless 20-year-olds from the Bronx who thought that they'd conned a Woodcliff Lake woman out of $6,000 with the "grandson in trouble" scam ended up being the ones who got punked.
+GOTCHA!
+Two gutless 20-year-olds from the Bronx thought they'd conned a Woodcliff Lake woman out of $6,000 with the "grandson in trouble" scam -- only they ended up being the ones who got punked.

 A caller claiming to be her grandson told the intended victim that he'd been arrested and needed bail money, WCL Police Lt.
 Chad Malloy said.